Summer Reading - Frequently Asked Questions

 What are the rules?

-To be eligible to win a grand prize, return the completed paper game board to any of our libraries by July 31.
+To be eligible to win a grand prize, return the completed reading log to any of our libraries by July 30.

 Do I need to register?

-Can I advance more than one reading block a day?
+Can I record more than one reading session a day?

-We love your enthusiasm!
-But please advance only one square a day.
+We appreciate your enthusiasm!
+Please record only one reading session a day.

 Can I skip days?